tyhh00/SP3/readme.txt

 ***JUNGLE***
 //ITEMS:
-Gun -
+Pistol - Left click to shoot bullets.
-Apple -
+Apple - Press E to consume it, only consumes when health is lesser than max.
-Firetorch -
+Firetorch - Equip it and go near a campfire, it will light it up.
-Campfire -
+Campfire - If it is lit up, it will heal you.

 //ENEMIES:
-Monkey -
+Monkey - It will jump around and follow you.
+It also throw bananas at you, and it drops banana when u kill it Prowler - It will chase and melee attack you when in close range, it will also back out and spawn a new monkey when after it attacks you.

 ***GRAVEYARD***
 /ITEMS: